calliope-project/calliope/docs/advanced/mode.md

 ```

 !!! note
-    We use and recommend using 'spores_score' to define the cost class that you will now optimise against.
+    We ourselves use and recommend using `spores_score` to define the cost class that you will now optimise against.
-    However, it is user-defined, allowing you to choose terminology that best fits your use-case.
+    However, it is user-defined, allowing you to choose any terminology that best fits your use case.